Kevin Coyne: An established artist

+In 1976 Coyne released the live album In Living Black and White that included Zoot Money, Andy Summers, Steve Thompson and Peter Woolf.
+Culled from three shows, it featured a cover of Bob Dylan's "Knocking on Heaven's Door".

+Released in 1979, the album Babble, by Coyne and singer Dagmar Krause, was subtitled "Songs for Lonely Lovers", with Q magazine noting that Coyne's and Krause's voices "complement each other so well (...) the song functions as a kind of exchange."

-Another Virgin album release, Babble, by Coyne and singer Dagmar Krause, courted controversy when Coyne suggested, in the theatre presentation of the piece, that the destructive relationship between the two lovers could have been based on The Moors Murderers.
+The subsequent tour courted controversy when Coyne suggested, in the theatre presentation of the piece, that the destructive relationship between the two lovers could have been based on the Moors murderers.
 Two performances at the Theatre Royal in Stratford, London were cancelled at short notice by Newham Council following negative press reports in The Sun and the Evening Standard.
 The show was eventually staged, for four nights, at the Oval House in Kennington.
 Reviewing the show for the NME, Paul Du Noyer wrote:

 "Babble" is a particularly thorough, painstaking exploration of the reality of one relationship, stripped of romance and artifice.
 The format employed is correspondingly stark.
 Against a stage-set of light-bulb, table and chairs Coyne and his partner Dagmar Krause stand at either side; the only accompaniment comes from Bob Ward and Brian Godding, playing electric and acoustic guitar in the gloom behind.

 American singer/songwriter Will Oldham claimed that the Babble album had "changed my life" and he recorded two of the songs himself.
 Oldham also went on to form a side project called The Babblers – who strictly played covers of songs from Babble.
 Extracts from a performance of Babble, in Berlin, were included in the short German film Herz Aus Feuer (1979) by Claudia Strauven and Wolfgang Kraesze.

 The album Politicz, featuring Peter Kirtley on guitar and Steve Bull on keyboards, was released in 1982.
 AllMusic's reviewer Dean McFarlane described the album as "One of the British singer/songwriter's more outwardly experimental records, this album contains some of his most intimate work, deeply personal songs and techniques which were taking him further and further away from tradition... strictly a post-punk album with a humorous political agenda".
-The same year Coyne appeared in concert with his band (Kirtley and Bull augmented by Steve Lamb on bass and Dave Wilson on drums), live in front of the Berlin Wall at the Tempodrom.
+The same year, Coyne appeared in concert with his band (Peter Kirtley (guitar), Steve Lamb (bass), Steve Bull (keyboards) and Dave Wilson(drums)) live in front of the Berlin Wall at the Tempodrom.
 The concert was later issued on the 2008 DVD At the Last Wall (Dockland Productions, Meyer Records).